The Adjudicator's Determination

-The earliest that an adjudicator may make a determination is the end of the period within which the respondent may serve a written response to an adjudication claim referred to in section 37(1), namely 5 working days after receipt of the adjudication claim, or the further time allowed by the adjudicator or agreed by the parties.
+The earliest that an adjudicator may make a determination is the end of the period within which the respondent may serve a written response to an adjudication claim referred to in section 37(1), namely five working days after receipt of the adjudication claim, or any further time allowed by the adjudicator or agreed by the parties.
 The adjudicator must not have regard to a response unless it was served on the adjudicator within that period (s46(1)).

 In a monetary claim, an adjudicator must determine whether or not any of the parties are liable, or will be liable if certain conditions are met, to make a payment under the contract (s48(1)(a)) and any questions in dispute about the rights and obligations of the parties under that contract (s48(1)(b)).
 If an adjudicator determines that a party to the adjudication is liable, or will be liable if certain conditions are met, to make payment, the adjudicator must also determine the amount conditionally payable and the date upon which that amount becomes payable and may determine that the liability to make payment is dependent on certain conditions being met (s48(3)).

-In non-monetary claims an adjudicator must determine the rights and obligations of the parties under the contract.
+In non-monetary claims, an adjudicator must determine the rights and obligations of the parties under the contract.